 The City of Little Rock is a member and lead agency for the Central Arkansas Continuum of Care (CoC) which is known as the Central Arkansas Team Care for the Homeless (CATCH).
-The service area consists of four (4) counties.
-They are: Lonoke, Prairie, Pulaski, and Saline.
+The service area consists of four (4) counties: Lonoke, Prairie, Pulaski, and Saline.
 CATCH was founded in 1995 to promote a unified planning process among homeless program providers to collaborate on housing, homelessness, and special needs population issues.
-There are ninety-one (91) members to date representing public agencies and non-profit organizations.
-They meet quarterly to ensure that essential coordination occurs and shared obstacles are identified and considered.
-The Board of Directors meets eight (8) times during the year.
+There are forty-seven (47) members to date representing public agencies and non-profit organizations.
+They meet quarterly to ensure that essential coordination occurs, and shared obstacles are identified and considered.
+The Board of Directors meets twelve (12) times during the year.

 The City serves as the lead agency and ensures a fair application process for notification of funding availability; an objective review and rank of applications; and timely submission of Super NOFA application for the Central Arkansas continuum.
-City staff attends membership meetings, as well as, meetings of the CATCH Board to develop strategies and identify resources available for various sub-populations to address their needs.
-Staff works with CATCH to coordinate the Point-In Time Count of individuals experiencing homeless each year in late January.
+City staff attend membership meetings, as well as meetings of the CATCH Board to develop strategies and identify resources available for various sub-populations to address their needs.
+Staff work with CATCH to coordinate the Point-In Time Count of individuals experiencing homelessness each year in late January.